G

 GEO Toolbox

-Agent Readiness
+AI Crawler & Agent Readiness

-Can AI agents actually use your site?
+Can AI agents even reach your site?

-From root URL to readiness report.
+From root URL to readiness report in three steps

 A root URL

-Agent Readiness runs infrastructure-level checks, so it starts at your root domain, not a single page.
+Agent Readiness runs infrastructure-level checks, so it starts at your root domain — not a single page.

 28 checks across 3 layers